dlchamp/LetterkennyBot/README.md

 * Getting more familiar with python, docker, github, and dockerhub.
 Will make improvements where possible over time.

 ## In Progress
-* Set cooldown for "birthday" response so that there's not a response for every "Happy Birthday" message within a short period.
+* **General** - Set cooldown for "birthday" response so that there's not a response for every "Happy Birthday" message within a short period.
+* **General** - Set check for last message to prevent responses repeating too often.
+* **Docker** - implement paths for access to userlist/usernames.txt to be able to edit outside of the container

 ## Using the bot
 * Bot responds to "Fuck you shoresy" (any variation) - will respond with a randomly selected string located in quotes/quotes.txt, mentions user that invoked response